Wesco Aircraft Holdings, Inc.

 The Audit Committee shall consult with management but shall not delegate these responsibilities.
 The Audit Committee may otherwise form subcommittees and delegate authority to those subcommittees when appropriate.

 The Audit Committee shall have the authority to conduct or authorize investigations into any matters within its scope of responsibilities, contact and request information from any of the Company’s advisors or other third parties, and retain outside advisors to assist the Committee in the conduct of any investigation.
+In addition, the Audit Committee may retain any independent counsel, experts or advisors that the Audit Committee believes to be necessary or appropriate.

 The Audit Committee shall make regular reports to the Board, and shall review with the Board any issues that arise with respect to the quality or integrity of the Company’s financial statements, the Company’s compliance with legal and regulatory requirements, the performance and independence of the Company’s independent auditor, and the performance of the internal audit function.